Shubhamsingh0557/Week-1-Introduction-to-python-programmig/README.md

 # Week-1-Introduction-to-python-programmig

---introducing Python-
+# introducing Python-
   * Python is a high-level, general-purpose and very popular programming language.
   * It is being used in web development, machine learning applications etc.
   * Python programs are generally smaller than the other programmig language.
   * Programmers have to type relatively less and the indentation requirement of the language, makes them readable at the time.
   * Python have  very simple syntax and easy to learn.

-1. Variables in Python:
+1. # Variables in Python:
     * Variables are used to store data values.
     * Variable is a name that is used to refer to memory location .
     * Python variable is also known as an indentation and used to hold value.